efacilitation/eventric-store-mongodb/README.md

 ### findDomainEventsByAggregateName(aggregateName, callback)

-Finds DomainEvents with the given AggregateName in the Context Domain Event Store
+Finds DomainEvents with the given AggregateName in the Store

-`aggregateName` String Name of the Aggregate
+`aggregateName` String|Array Name, or array of names, of the Aggregate

 `callback(error, domainEvents)`